Chart Color Schemes

 Worrigee is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Worrigee, as per the latest Census evaluation, 93.9% of dwellings were houses with 6.1% being other types such as semi-detached homes, apartments, or 'other' dwellings.
-This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Worrigee stood at 29.7%, with mortgaged dwellings at 34.7% and rented ones at 35.6%.
-The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average, while the median weekly rent was $390 compared to Non-Metro NSW's $330.
-Nationally, Worrigee's mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Dwelling structure in Worrigee, as evaluated at the latest Census, comprised 93.9% houses and 6.1% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Worrigee was 29.7%, with mortgaged dwellings at 34.7% and rented ones at 35.6%.
+The median monthly mortgage repayment in the area was $1,733, aligning with Regional NSW's average.
+The median weekly rent figure was $390, compared to Regional NSW's $330.
+Nationally, Worrigee's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing